 Potential Ratepayer Costs: At the proposed pilot level, potential ratepayer costs are minimal; however, at scale this proposal might introduce other ratepayer costs which would be addressed at that time.

 Accessibility to Customers: Program administrator to notify customers as soon as possible after the CAISO day-ahead market run, in no event later than by 5 pm of a critical consumption period opportunity for the following day.
-The customer would be able to determine the available quantity and duration duration of their Load Shift in consultation with the program administrator.
+The customer would be able to determine the available quantity and duration of their load increase in consultation with the program administrator.

 Performance Evaluation: A resource’s performance would be evaluated relative to a 10/10 baseline methodology, implemented by the product’s administrator, similar to the XSP’s use of a reverse 10/10 baseline for load increase.

 GHG Impact: Like LSR 2.0, CCP exposes customers to negative- or low-pricing in CAISO markets, which correlate strongly with periods of low emissions in the CAISO system.
-This leads the Working Group to conclude that CCP would be unlikely to increase GHG emissions materially.
+This leads the LSWG to conclude that CCP would be unlikely to increase GHG emissions materially.

 Regulatory Readiness: The primary challenge of implementing CCP is the impact of participation on the participating customer’s retail maximum demand charge, including the non-coincident facilities related demand charge, which for transmission rates is set by the Federal Energy Regulatory Commission (FERC), as well as CPUC-jurisdictional demand charges.
 If the solution to this challenge is a change to the participating customer’s tariff, this may pose significant regulatory challenges.
 If the solution is to offset the financial disincentives to consume to prevent renewable curtailment, a monthly participation fee to incentivize participation (similar to the XSP) may be appropriate.
 Looking ahead, CCP could evolve from a pilot to either a new rate (requiring changes in through a General Rate Case Phase 2).

-Market Informed Demand Automation Services (MIIDAS)
+Market Informed Demand Automation Services (MIDAS)

 Summary Description: The Market Informed Demand Automation Services (MIDAS) product is an automated smart device demand response product.
 Under MIDAS, loads are shifted into lower price or lower emission periods based on application program interface (API) that takes as inputs market or grid state informed signals, customer preferences and other end-use operating constraints.
 MIDAS bundles the signal/preferences/constraints which are processed by a set of decision algorithms and relayed (usually via WiFi) to a controller that is attached to the end-use load.
 The trigger signal can be informed by market prices or by other grid state indicators such as air emissions.
 Ultimately the signal is acted upon based on decision algorithms that incorporate customer preferences and end use operation constraints.